-1. Cereals, Oilseeds and Protein Crops
+I. Cereals, oilseeds and protein crops

 1. There are some 4.3 million holdings growing cereals, oilseeds and protein crops in the Community.
-In quantitative terms (36 mio hectares, 172 mio tonnes in 1990/91) cereals represent by far the most important crop of the three.
+In quantitative terms (36 million ha, 172 million tonnes in 1990/91) cereals represent by far the most important crop of the three.
 The average area under cereals is about 8 ha.
-The great majority of cereals producers (88% or 3.7 mio holdings) have less than 20 ha under cereals.
-They account for 40% of the total cereals area and for one third of cereals output.
-The average yield in the Community is between 4.5 and 5 tonnes per ha, but varies greatly (from less than 1 tonne to more than 10 tonnes per ha) depending on agronomic conditions and farm structure.
+The great majority of cereals producers (88% or 3.7 million holdings) have less than 20 ha under cereals.
+They account for 40% of the total cereals area and for one-third of cereals output.
+The average yield in the Community is between 4.5 and 5 tonnes per ha, but varies greatly (from less than one to more than 10 tonnes per ha) depending on agronomic conditions and farm structure.

-Half a million farmers are engaged in producing oliseeds on nearly 5.5 mio hectares.
-Production reached 11.7 million tonnes (oilseed rape 5.9 million tonnes, sunflower seed 3.9 million tonnes and soyabeans 1.9 million tonnes) in 1990/91 and is expected to increase to 13 mio tonnes in 1991/92 (including the five new German Länder).
+Half a million farmers are engaged in producing oil-seeds on nearly 5.5 million ha.
+Production reached 11.7 million tonnes (oilseed rape, 5.9 million tonnes; sunflower seed, 3.9 million tonnes; and soyabeans, 1.9 million tonnes) in 1990/91 and is expected to increase to 13 million tonnes in 1991/92 (including the five new German Länder).

-2. Oilseeds and protein crops are generally grown on farms that produce cereals and have cereal yields above the Community average.
-In determining land use, a farmer can switch between oilseeds and cereals depending on the relative profitability of the crops and on weather conditions.
+Oilseeds and protein crops are generally grown on farms that produce cereals and have cereal yields above the Community average.
+In determining landuse, a farmer can switch between oilseeds and cereals depending on the relative profitability of the crops and on weather conditions.

 Oilseeds are used for the production of cake for animal feed and of oil for human, animal and industrial use.
-The Community's degree of self-sufficiency in all vegetable oils (including olive oil) is about 65% (rapeseed oil 125%, sunflower oil 107%).
-In the case of cake, self sufficiency is around 20% (80% for rape seed cake, 61% for sunflower, 7% for soya).
+The Community's degree of self-sufficiency in all vegetable oils (including olive oil) is about 65% (rapeseed oil, 125% and sunflower oil, 107%).
+In the case of cake, self-sufficiency is around 20% (80% for rapeseed cake, 61% for sunflower and 7% for soya).
 The Community's crushing capacity is roughly double its oilseeds production.

-- 3. The area under protein crops is stable at around 1.3 mlo ha with production at some 5 mio tonnes (1.5 mio tonnes in excess of guaranteed threshold).
+- 3. The area under protein crops is stable at around 1.3 million ha with production at some 5 million tonnes (1.5 million tonnes in excess of the guaranteed threshold).
 The crop is particularly suited for rotation purposes.
-Its principal market is the animal feed industry. - 4.
-In spite of a slight decrease in output in 1990/91 due to drought, the continual reduction (at an annual rate of about 1.5 mio tonnes) in the use of cereals in animal feed, static use for human consumption and industrial purposes, together with a reduced export demand have contributed to a sharp rise in cereals intervention stocks (currently at the record level of some 20 million tonnes).
+Its principal market is the animal-feed industry. - 4.
+In spite of a slight decrease in output in 1990/91 due to drought, the continual reduction (at an annual rate of about 1.5 million tonnes) in the use of cereals in animal feed, static use for human consumption and industrial purposes, together with a reduced export demand have contributed to a sharp rise in cereals intervention stocks (currently at the record level of some 20 million tonnes).

-Cereals production in 1991/92 is expected to increase again (in terms of yields and of area) and to reach some 180 mio tonnes.
+Cereals production in 1991/92 is expected to increase again (in terms of yields and of area) and to reach some 180 million tonnes.
 With a continuing upward trend in yields, total cereals production could reach 187 million tonnes by 1996.
-Any growth in human and industrial consumption would be offset by the continuing decline in animal feed use.
-Domestic use is expected to remain at around 140 mio tonnes, leaving a surplus for export of more than 45 mio tonnes (compared to about 30 mio tonnes in 1990/91).
+Any growth in human and industrial consumption would be offset by the continuing decline in animal-feed use.
+Domestic use is expected to remain at around 140 million tonnes, leaving a surplus for export of more than 45 million tonnes (compared to about 30 million tonnes in 1990/91).
 The annual surpluses would be well in excess of foreseeable export outlets.
-The temporary set aside arangement adopted as part of this year's price proposals (15% of arable land with reimbursement of the increased coresponsibility levy of 5% together with payment of a set-aside premium) is designed to limit the serious disposal problems expected from the 1992 harvest but not to resolve the longer term difficulties.
+The temporary set-aside arrangement adopted as part of this year's price proposals (15% of arable land with reimbursement of the increased co-responsibility levy of 5% together with payment of a set-aside premium) is designed to limit the serious disposal problems expected from the 1992 harvest but not to resolve the longer-term difficulties.